One of the keys to a successful school year is a positive school climate.

 Implementing a PBIS initiative takes planning and sustained focus.
 Fortunately, PBIS Rewards can help by putting a digital token economy right at your fingertips.
 Administration and management of a PBIS initiative can be simple with data updated in real time, customizable reports, and an easy method of recognition and awarding points.

 A PBIS initiative helps to create an atmosphere of positivity and can help students to become more successful academically, socially, and emotionally.
-Let PBIS Rewards help you to create this powerful change in your school!
+Let PBIS Rewards help you create this powerful change in your school.